 That last part is true.
 I love teaching kids.
 I love the winter concerts, too, at least once they're over.
 I love being part of their journeys.
 My winter concert week this year began with seeing a former student at a first rate university School of Music put on a wonderful concert.
 I remember the time she got a superior on her Mozart solo in 7th grade and the judge told her "this piece fits your personality."
-And the Sunday before my concert this year I got to see her play and talk to her about being a music ed major.
+I got to witness her play and talk to her about being a music ed major.
 I told her to pay attention to everything in her education classes, even when they seem immaterial to the world of music education, because it all ends up mattering.
 And then at my concert a few days later, I had an army of former student volunteers and a hug-fest prior to the show.
 I love being part of all of their stories, all of their journeys.
 That means so much to me.

 But all of those wonderful feelings are not paying my student loan bills.
 Or daycare bills.
-Or making up for the fact that most nights in December, I don't get to put my adorable daughter to bed.
+Or making up for the fact that most nights in December, I don't get to put my own adorable daughter to bed.

 At some point, we music teachers have to stand up for ourselves.
 We can love our jobs & our students while also advocating for ourselves.
 We have to maybe not aspire to attend States this year, because our needs as teachers or as people are not being met.
 We have to maybe scale back a spring field trip because we are unable to shoulder the burden of yet more fundraising because of all of the hoops we have to jump through.
 At some point, in a place I don't want to go, we have to maybe let them know what a pre-holiday December looks like without a wonderful school concert.